vladdoster/reddit-bulk-dl/docs/INTERPRET_FROM_SOURCE.md

 Once it does, your keyword is without the `--version` part.

 ## 📦 Installing dependencies
-Enter the line below to terminal window when you are in the directory where script.py is, use your keyword instead of `python`:
+Enter the line below to terminal window when you are in the dir where script.py is, use your keyword instead of `python`:
 ```console
 python -m pip install -r requirements.txt
 ```